HakkinenH/SeabirdSDM/README.txt

 All code required to run the model is in the "code" folder

-If all data is present, then only two files need to be opened and adjusted "SetDirectories.R" should be customised to whatever is required.
+If all data is present, then only two files need to be opened and adjusted
+	-"1-Wrapper.R" should be customised to whatever is required.
 By default internal references should work for anyone, but external links (in particular links to downloaded data not included in the repo) should be checked.
-"SeabirdSDM.R" This calls on all the other scripts, and can be opened and run stage by stage or all at once.
+	- "SeabirdSDM.R" The default settings in the wrapper file should allow this to be run without changes.
+However there are numerous custom settings that you may wish to change.
+In which case consult this file.
+This calls on all the other scripts, and can be opened and run stage by stage or all at once.
 Set the species and types of model desired and run.

 "SeabirdSDM.R" assumes:
 	-the repo is present and up to date
 	-required packages are installed
-	-File paths are correct in "SetDirectories.R"
+	-File paths are correct in "1-Wrapper"
-	-OSPAR shapefile is present (to set limits of study area) -Occurrence data is present as a .tif.
-By default this is expected to be named "" but this can be changed in "SetDirectories"
+	-OSPAR shapefile is present (to set limits of study area) -Occurrence data is present as a shapefile.
+By default this is expected to be named the species name in question but this can be changed in the wrapper file
 	-Environmental data is present as a rasterStack.
-By default this is expected to be named "" but this can be changed in "SetDirectories"
+By default this is expected to be named e.g. MarineEnvVariables_5m.tif but this can be changed in the wrapper file
 If the above

+There are also several other code files which do not to be adjusted.
+They are all called from 1-Wrapper.R
+	-CheckDependencies.R: does a quick check the required libraries and folders are in place -CalculateDistShore.R: one of the key parts about combinging terrestrial and marine data is we need to work out which area of the sea is closest to a given terrestrial grid-cell and vice versa.
+This file contains the code to do this.
+See the file notes for more detail
+	-CombineEnvData.R: after the previous file has worked out distances and indexes, this file actually combines information from terrestrial and marine raster stacks into combined stacks.

+In the "Dependencies" there are a number of function files which are used throughout
+	-prepFunctions.R: various functions to combine terrestrial and marine data -SDM_functions.R: the actual function and code used to run an ensemble SDM model -SDM_functionsPre.R: code and functions to prepare and check data prior to running an SDM model

 ### ###